 - ✓ Where to locate the fan coil unit in the ceiling?
-Consider the orientation of the unit and the supply and return grille locations relative to the room layout. - ✓ How to mount the fan coil unit?
-Which way to the ceiling joists run and do I have enough clearance to flush mount the system or will it be exposed within the room. - ✓ How to route the utilities to the ceiling fan-coil unit including the refrigerant line set to the condensing unit, condensate drain, control wiring, thermostat control cable and the optional humidifier control wire. - ✓ Locate the condensing unit in a clean and well-ventilated area. - ✓ Where to locate the remote interface controller and/or remote sensors? - ✓ Where to run the drain line?
-How and where do you tie-in the line to the home or facility - ✓ Are all the parts on-site and available to complete the installation?
+Consider the orientation of the unit and the supply and return grille locations relative to the room layout.
+Consider the location of the supply and its proximity to the glass to prevent condensation. - ✓ How to mount the fan coil unit?
+Which way do the ceiling joists run and do I have enough clearance to flush mount the system or will it be exposed within the room. - ✓ How to route the utilities to the ceiling fan-coil unit including the refrigerant line set to the condensing unit, condensate drain, control wiring, thermostat control cable and the optional humidifier control wire. - ✓ Locate the condensing unit in a clean and well-ventilated area. - ✓ Where to locate the remote interface controller and/or remote sensors? - ✓ Where to run the drain line?
+How and where do you tie-in the line to the home or facility - $\checkmark$ Are all the parts on-site and available to complete the installation?